eda_lm generates a scatter and EDA enhanced regression

 The re-expression powers are shown in the upper right side of the plot.
 To

-suppress the display of the re-expressions set show.par = FALSE
+suppress the display of the re-expressions set show.par = FALSE.

-argument is set to TRUE, MASS
+If the robust argument is set to TRUE, MASS's

-, is used to fit the regression
+built-in robust fitting model, rlm, is used to fit the regression

-arguments can be passed as a list via the
+line to the data. rlm arguments can be passed as a list via the

-rlm.d
+rlm.d argument.

 Examples